 I was pleasantly surprised to see that they had set quite prolifically!
 If the vines hold out (fingers crossed), we may hit this year’s quota of 48 quarts!

 THE PERFECT RECIPE TO MAKE THE BEST HOMEMADE DILL PICKLES

 You know how some people go to thrift stores or garage sales and find things like $100,000 lost artworks?
 Yeah, well I have one of those finds.
 Ok, maybe not $100,000 catch but still – what I discovered was almost as good.

-I thought no for a dollar it would, at the very least, make another pretty flower pressing book (because you can’t have enough of those!)
+I thought for a dollar it would, at the very least, make another pretty flower pressing book (because you can’t have enough of those!).

 I kept thinking about the women who had that book through those ten decades, and it left me very nostalgic.

 It’s unclear how old the recipe card is.
-The recipe was written on beautiful vellum paper ( I looked for a watermark to see if I could date it like the wild NCIS recipe sleuth that I am, but no dice).
-Although the book itself is copyright for 1914, there were recipes from newspapers dating in the ’40s, and 50’s so it’s unclear the actual age of the recipe.
+The recipe was written on beautiful vellum paper (I looked for a watermark to see if I could date it like the wild NCIS recipe sleuth that I am, but no dice).
+Although the book itself is copyrighted for 1914, there were recipes from newspapers dating in the ’40s, and 50’s, so it’s unclear the actual age of the recipe.

 There was also something tugging at me about this recipe because I feel like it was known back then, around these parts, that Mrs. Evans’ homemade dill pickle recipe was the one worth keeping.

 It almost feels historical to me, but I’m a crackpot for this stuff.
 I love anything old, vintage, or historical – that’s my jam, or in this case, my pickle.